dayanials/documentation/users-custom-fields.md

 <strong><i class="glyphicon glyphicon-warning-sign"></i> </strong> Note that custom fields for users are available only for the Premium Users and on all sites hosted on <a href="https://yclas.com">Yclas.com</a>.
 When you 're ready to have a Premium Theme, go to our <a href="https://selfhosted.yclas.com/">market</a>.
 </div>

 This is a new feature included in our 2.4.0 release.
-Now, Open-Classifieds allows you to ask extra information on user registration and to display it on his profile.
+Now, Open-Classifieds allows you to ask extra information on user registration to display it on his profile.

 ## Examples